 5. How Do I Find Background Music?

 Thankfully the internet is wide and the options are as varied as you can possibly imagine.
 Before deciding on a specific music provider, we recommend you think about how much content you will be creating and if you are planning to make a living out of your YouTube channel.
-This way you will establish your needs and therefore evaluate whether to invest or not on a paid royalty-free music subscription.
+This way you will establish your needs and therefore evaluate whether to invest or not in a paid royalty-free music subscription.

 If you are looking for free music, you can always go to the YouTube Audio Library.
 It has a really big library of music that you can use on videos and, most importantly, you won’t have to pay for it, you will only have to add credit to the description of your videos.

 Sounds great right?
 But of course, there are a few downsides.
-Being so known, a lot of people end up using the same tracks and, let’s be honest, with so many options it is really exhausting to navigate through it.
+Being so known, a lot of people end up using the same tracks, and let’s be honest, with so many options it is really exhausting to navigate through it.

 If you are going to produce a lot of videos and, most importantly, want a high-quality image and sound, then you should evaluate paying royalties.
 There are many sites that provide great music and, to be honest, the differences among them come down to details, pricing, and variety of music.

 From Epidemic Sounds to Soundstripe, a quick search on Google will show you a bunch of results.
-Our personal favorite?
 After testing a bunch we have to go with HookSounds.
 Yes, they have a smaller library than the others, but it makes it way easier to navigate and also keeps the selection very curated.
 They also have several types of single licenses for you to choose from and even subscriptions in case you want to pay a monthly fee for more downloads.

 Even better, we got a special discount for you: use code Place25 at checkout and get a 25% off when buying subscriptions (both monthly and annual) at HookSounds!
-You’ve got the videos, the background music, so get ready to create some bad-ass content.
+You’ve got the videos, and the background music, so get ready to create some bad-ass content.